Sumesh Sivasankar, Vestian Global Workplace Solutions Private Limited

 If the specified material is available in the local market, the procurement specialist should reserve the material by issuing a local purchase order along with an advance payment or just the local purchase order as mutually agreed by the seller and the specialist.
 Then there are no tensions and surprises.

-When products have to be sourced from international market, the procurement specialist should inform the architect/designer about the availability with international supplier and the time required for the material to arrive in the local market.
+When products have to be sourced from an international market, the procurement specialist should inform the architect/designer about the availability of international suppliers and the time required for the material to arrive in the local market.
 Sometimes, it takes more time if the international supplier doesn’t have the material.
 Then he/she might have to order it from the manufacturer or might have to manufacture it themselves.
-In both the cases, the specialist should inform the architect/designer and also the client.
+In both cases, the specialist should inform the architect/designer and also the client.

-The LifeCycle Tower in Austria is the best example for Thermal Bridging and includes a building-integrated photovoltaic (BIPVs) system, green wall system and solar thermal panels.
-The surprising factor is that this tower has wooden panels and glass as façade materials, when most modern facades use little or no wood at all.
+The LifeCycle Tower in Austria is the best example of Thermal Bridging and includes a building-integrated photovoltaic (BIPVs) system, green wall system and solar thermal panels.
+The surprising factor is that this tower has wooden panels and glass as façade materials while most modern facades use little or no wood at all.

-Acoustical or sound proofing performance of the façade product is also critical to the selection process.
-The product should minimize sound pollution in the building in urban areas.
-The most used method of façade product is double glazed glass filled with an inert gas like Helium, etc., which in turn supports to minimize the sound pollution in noisy areas.
+The acoustical or soundproofing performance of the façade product is also critical to the selection process.
+The product should minimize sound pollution in buildings in urban areas.
+The most used method of façade product is double-glazed glass filled with an inert gas like Helium, etc., which in turn supports minimizing sound pollution in noisy areas.
 The use of inert gas is that it can withstand any climatic conditions and temperature fluctuations.
-In some cases, customizing the shape of the façade is also used to reduce the sound pollution.
+In some cases, customizing the shape of the façade is also used to reduce sound pollution.